What is the Windows Experience Index?

 The following procedure cleans up files associated with your user account.
 You can also use Disk Cleanup to clean up all the files on your computer.

-3. In the Disk Cleanup dialog box, click Clean up system files.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
+- In the Disk Cleanup dialog box, click Clean up system files.

 The More Options tab is available when you choose to clean files from all users on the computer.
 This tab includes two additional ways to free even more disk space: